Table of Contents

 How to connect Make with Knack

-You will first need to sign up for a Make account, before you can set up an integration with Make.
+Note: You will first need to sign up for a Make account before you can set up an integration with Make.

-When setting up a scenario in Make, add Knack and then you will be able to set up a connection to your specific Knack app.
+When setting up a scenario in Make, add Knack, and then you will be able to set up a connection to your specific Knack app by using the application ID and the API key:

-You will be prompted to name your connection and add your Knack Application ID and API Key.
-You can find these in the API & Code section of the App Settings while in your Builder.
+You will be prompted to name your connection.
+You can find these in the API & Code section of the App Settings while in your Builder (see image below).

-If you are a private server customer, you will also need to use the advanced settings to add your custom private server domain.
+• If you are a private server or a HIPAA customer, you will also need to use the "Show advanced settings" checkbox option seen in the image above to add your custom private server domain.

-Copy the Application ID and API key and paste them in the corresponding fields in the Make form and click “Continue”.
-You should now see your Knack connection in the list of available Knack accounts.
+Copy the Application ID and API key and paste them into the corresponding fields in the Make form and select “Continue”.
+You will then see your Knack connection in the list of available Knack accounts.

 Working with Fields

 When using the full field, it will follow the formatting parameters you’ve set for that field.
-For example, if your Name field uses the format “Last, First Middle” then your trigger should submit the name in that order.
+For example, if your person field uses the format “Last, First, Middle”, then your trigger should submit the name in that order.

 Files and Images